 Interferons (IFNs) are central signalling modulators of the immune system.
 They are named for their ability to “interfere” with viral replication, thus protecting cells from viral infections.

-IFNs are one of the body’s first and most powerful defences against viral, bacterial and fungal pathogens.
+IFNs are one of the body’s first defences against viral, bacterial and fungal pathogens.

 IFNs’ key functions include: